ianjauslin-rutgers/pythagoras4/README.md

 ## Cached oleans

-A pre-compiled version of mathlib is made available by the Mathlib community.
+By default, lean will compile the files it needs to compile the project.
+This can be very time consuming.
+To make this process quicker, a pre-compiled version of mathlib is made available by the Mathlib community.
 You can download it by running

 ```bash
 lake exe cache get